What do I do with my cage in the winter when the creek freezes over?

 What do I do if I can no longer care for the oysters and want them removed?

-Please contact DNR by emailing email@example.com with your request.
+Please contact the Department of Natural Resources by emailing firstname.lastname@example.org with your request.

 Thank you for agreeing to be part of our Marylanders Grow Oysters project, an exciting way to create and develop a living, diverse, oyster reef community.
 Through your action and commitment, you are providing an important head start during the first year of life for these vulnerable oysters until they are large enough to be planted on a local sanctuary.